For info on the thematic structure, see the introduction page.

 2.354 not leave before we punish them for Helen

 "τίσασθαι δ' Ἑλένης ὁρμήματά τε στοναχάς τε", lit. "to punish (them) for the struggles and groans of Helen".
 But the majority translates it "...because of Helen.
 The first one says that Helen was struggling and groaning, because she was abducted and raped.
-The second one has the Achaean warriors struggling and groaning, trying to get Helen back.
+The second one has the Achaian warriors struggling and groaning, trying to get Helen back.
 This is in my opinion a less plausible interpretation but it has the advantage that it leaves open the possibility that Helen followed Paris voluntarily.
 This is in agreement with the most prominent view of Helen in the Iliad and Odyssey.
 This line occurs only in two places: here in 2.356 spoken by Nestor and in 2.590 it is what Menelaos has in mind.
 Of course Menelaos has to believe she was abducted.
 As for Nestor: he is the voice of heroism, he, too, must say that Helen was abducted and raped.
 If she was not, the whole revenge crusade does not make much sense, and certainly not his little speech here.

 The poet is concerned to deny the abduction-version of the story.
 This leaves Helen herself open to terrible blame, so he makes an effort to shift it from her to the gods and the men (see here.
 Only Paris is not defended, that guy who "travels across the sea to grab women".